Joaquin-Murillo/LLM_Literature_Review/README.md

 7. Ease of Learning and Use:
 * Readable Syntax: User-friendly syntax lowers the barrier to entry for new programmers.
 * Comprehensive Documentation: Good documentation helps in learning and troubleshooting.

+### External Factors Influencing Language Relevance
+1. Corporate Backing and Sponsorship:
+* Financial and Development Support: Companies like Microsoft (C#) and Google (Go) invest resources into language development.
+* Promotion and Adoption: Corporate use and promotion can lead to widespread industry adoption.

+2. Market Demand and Job Opportunities:
+* Employment Trends: Demand for developers proficient in certain languages keeps them in use.
+* Community Events and Conferences: Events promote languages and keep the community engaged.

+3. Technological Trends:
+* Emerging Fields: Languages that cater to new fields (e.g., Swift for iOS development) gain popularity.
+* Open-Source Movement: The rise of open-source software supports languages that embrace this philosophy.

+4. Regulatory and Compliance Requirements:
+* Legacy Systems Maintenance: Industries bound by regulations may continue using older languages for compliance (e.g., COBOL in banking).
+* Security Standards: Languages that meet stringent security standards are preferred in sensitive industries.

+### Examples of Programming Languages Upgraded Over Time
+1. C Language:
+* From C89 to C18: Introduced new standards to improve compatibility, performance, and add features like inline functions and improved Unicode support.

+2. C++:
+* From C++98 to C++20: Added significant features such as smart pointers, lambda expressions, concurrency support, and modules.

+3. Java:
+* From Java 1.0 to Java 17: Introduced generics, enhanced concurrency utilities, lambda expressions, the Stream API, and records for data classes.

+4. Python:
+* Transition from Python 2 to Python 3: Made significant changes to improve consistency and eliminate legacy quirks, like unifying string types and improving integer division.

+5. JavaScript (ECMAScript):
+* From ES5 to ES2021: Added let and const keywords, arrow functions, promises, async/await, modules, and optional chaining.

+6. Fortran:
+* From Fortran 66 to Fortran 2018: Evolved to include modern programming constructs like modules, array operations, and object-oriented programming features.

+7. COBOL:
+* From COBOL 60 to COBOL 2014: Added support for object-oriented programming, XML processing, and updated to work with modern computing environments.

+8. Visual Basic:
+* From VB6 to VB.NET: Transitioned to the .NET framework, introducing object-oriented features and improved interoperability with other .NET languages.